 Students and graduates are eligible for membership in the Academy of Nutrition and Dietetics.
 The association grants student membership at a nominal rate to students in accredited programs.

-The national office of the Academy of Nutrition and Dietetics is at 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995.
+The national office of the Academy of Nutrition and Dietetics is at 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995.
 Along with membership in the Academy of Nutrition and Dietetics, students become members of the California Dietetic Association.
-Students are encouraged to join the California Dietetic Association-Inland District and, where possible, the Seventh-day Adventist Dietetic Association.
+Students are also encouraged to join the California Dietetic Association-Inland District.

 Goals of the coordinated program

 SAHP Program Goal 1